Skip to main content

 As part of the National Gallery today

-Since 2015, the Former City Hall and Former Supreme Court have combined to form the National Gallery Singapore, the largest museum in Singapore.
+In 2015, the Former City Hall and Former Supreme Court combined to form the National Gallery Singapore, the largest museum in the Lion City.

 IMAGES: WIKIMEDIA COMMONS/@SENGKANG